Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: The Dataset

+The sequence $\NT$ is moreover oriented: if one takes a valid sentence and reverses the order of its words, the resulting string is often invalid, i.e., it never occurs.
+For example, \texttt{111000 10} occurs at least twice, at $n=16$ and $n=256$, corresponding to the Fermat primes $F_2=17$ and $F_3=257$, whereas the reversed sentence \texttt{10 111000} never appears in $\NT$: it would require a prime $n$ with $n+1=p^{q^s}$ for primes $p,q,s$, and parity forces $p=2$, so that $n=2^{q^s}-1$; this is impossible since $2^{q^{s-1}}-1$ is a proper nontrivial divisor of $2^{q^s}-1$.
+Whether \texttt{111000 10} occurs a third time is equivalent to the existence of a Fermat prime $F_r=2^{2^r}+1$ with prime index $r$ beyond $r=2,3$, an open problem in number theory.
+Further examples of impossible configurations of words include four consecutive square-free numbers, which is ruled out by the simple observation that one of any four consecutive integers is always divisible by 4, and hence not square-free.

 Our dataset consists of such a string representation for the first $10^{11}$ natural numbers: as detailed in Section \ref{sec:experiments}, the obtained structured sequence of strings has been fed to an LLM as though it were a long text, with the goal in mind of testing its predictive ability after learning.
-In the following, we will denote by $\NT_n$ the ordered sequence of undecorated trees corresponding to the first $n$ natural numbers larger than $1$ (so that $|\NT_n|=n-1$).
+In the following, we will denote by $\NT_n$ the ordered sequence of undecorated trees corresponding to the first $n-1$ natural numbers larger than $1$ (so that $|\NT_n|=n-1$).
 Similarly, we denote by $\ND_n$ the set of distinct trees appearing in $\NT_n$, namely the dictionary required to write down $\NT_n$.
-The statistical features of the database have been analyzed in \cite{Modena2025}.
-That study provides some evidence that the arithmetic structure underlying the Natural text corpus produces an organized and self-consistent symbolic sequence.
-The number $|\ND_n|$ of distinct symbolic units grows sublinearly with $n$, indicating the emergence of internal grammatical rules and recursive patterns.
-The sequence is inherently oriented, with directionality embedded in its syntax, and shows a balance between redundancy and novelty as revealed by entropy and compression analyses.
-The rank–frequency hierarchy remains nearly invariant across scales, while correlation studies expose long-range dependencies and a transition from diffusive to ballistic regimes.
-These resemblances with natural languages naturally lead to the question of whether, how, and to what extent the Natural text can be learned by a Large Language Model, the central question addressed in this paper.